-Integration with Slack to make communication even more smooth.
+- Integration with Slack to make communication even more smooth.

 - Multiple workspaces for more than one team to collaborate seamlessly.

-- Multiple views and filter options to manage and search for projects, tasks, and issues, etc.
+- Multiple views and filter options to manage and search for projects, tasks, issues, etc.

-- Pro plan starting at $1 per user/month with an annual billing plan.
+- Premium plan starts at $3 per user/month with an annual billing plan.

 - Unlimited tasks and meetings